A YORK businessman with a “Jekyll and Hyde character” has been jailed after a court heard he seriously abused two girlfriends he met on Facebook.

 • Spat in her face and pushed her around

 • When she was wearing a towel, he insulted her appearance.
 He tried to grab the towel off her and take photos, saying he would post them on a dating website.
-He kicked her in the calf and verbally abused her
+He kicked her in the calf and verbally

 • Made a profile for her on an adult website asking men – some of whom attended her house - to contact her for sexual favours